Trusted by families across the U.S. and around the world.

 This option isn't for everyone.
 But for some families, it's the escape hatch from a broken system.

 The fundamental problem with U.S. senior care isn't just referral agencies—it's the underlying economics.
-American nursing homes charge $8,000-15,000/month while providing staffing ratios of 1 aide to 8-15 residents.
+American nursing homes now average $10,600/month (Genworth 2025) while providing staffing ratios of 1 aide to 8-15 residents.

-Countries like the Philippines have emerging senior care industries operating on fundamentally different economics.
-Lower cost of living means facilities can provide dedicated, personalized care at a fraction of U.S. costs.
+Philippine facilities operate on fundamentally different economics.
+Lower cost of living means facilities can provide dedicated, personalized care at a fraction of U.S. costs—with registered nurses providing hands-on care, not just supervision.

 flight